avengers-p11/Documentation/VCS Design + POC/Features of VCS/Conclusion doc/README.md

 ## Conclusion

 ### Which one is Best?
 GitHub stands out from Bitbucket and GitLab with its unmatched developer community, seamless third-party integrations, and user-friendly interface.
-Unlike Bitbucket, which focuses on Atlassian tools, and GitLab, which can be overwhelming for smaller teams, GitHub provides a balanced, intuitive platform suitable for all project sizes.
+Unlike **Bitbucket, which focuses on Atlassian tools**, and **GitLab, which can be overwhelming for smaller teams**, **GitHub provides a balanced, intuitive platform suitable for all project sizes**.
 In our microservice project, we use GitHub because it offers a lot of features and is easy to understand.
 GitHub helps us manage individual microservices, and collaborate efficiently, making it the suitable tool for our project.

 ---